jdleesmiller/jdleesmiller.github.io/_posts/2016-10-09-markov-decision-process-optimal-2048-solver-1.markdown

 <sup><a name='footnote-mashups' href='#footnote-mashups-ref'>1</a></sup> Flappy Bird was released in May 2013, but it became popular in January 2014.
 And I should also mention [flappy 2048](https://hczhcz.github.io/Flappy-2048/), [Doge 2048](http://doge2048.com/) and, of course, [flappy Doge 2048](http://www.donaldguy.com/Flappy-Doge2048/)?

 [^2]: In case you, like me, sometimes felt like the game was scheming against you, giving you exactly the wrong tile at the wrong time, reading the source code reveals no such evil.
 Never attribute to malice that which can be attributed to randomness.
 That said, [there is a version that tries to give you the worst possible tile](https://aj-r.github.io/Evil-2048).
 As you might expect, it is much harder.

+[^general]: This treatment of MDPs is not fully general.
+For example, the policy can be stochastic, in which case...

 <script type="text/x-mathjax-config">
 MathJax.Hub.Config({